 - An overwhelming sense of loss and sadness: sometimes we may feel as though a part of ourselves has been lost.

-- Depressed: feelings of wanting to withdraw from family and friends, or feeling that there is no point going on.
+- Depressed: feelings of wanting to withdraw from family and feeling that there is no point going on.

 - Anger and rage: some of this may relate to feeling out of control, that everything is chaotic.

 - A sense of injustice and envy: of those who aren’t suffering in this way.

 - Relief: particularly if the person who has died was suffering a great deal.

 Common physical responses to grief

 Bereavement affects people in a variety of ways.
 Sometimes we realise that something is stopping us from moving forward with our lives.
 We might be grieving intensely long after the event or unable to react to the loss at all, perhaps to the point of not being able to cry.